nifty-oss/asset/include-idl/README.md

 include_idl!(IdlType::Codama, concat!(env!("OUT_DIR"), "/codama.idl.zip"));
 ```

-In general, the macro is used in combination with a `build.rs` build script to compress the IDL file, reducing the space required on program binary.
+In general, the macro is used in combination with a `build.rs` build script to compress the IDL file, reducing the space required on the program binary.

-To specify a build script, add an `build = "build.rs"` entry on your `Cargo.toml` file under the `[package]` section.
+To specify a build script, add a `build = "build.rs"` entry to your `Cargo.toml` file under the `[package]` section.
 Below is a `build.rs` example file that compresses an existing IDL file.

 ```rust
 use std::env;